-Historical fiction, for me then, pretty much covers everything else.
-That is, an author sets their book in a period of time before their own and populates it with fictional characters (think Thomas Keneally, Geraldine Brooks, James A. Michener).
+Historical fiction is a novel where an author sets their book in a period of time before their own and populates it with fictional characters (think Thomas Keneally, Geraldine Brooks, James A. Michener).
 To refine this even further, you could include authors who write about the immediate past.
 A time they may have lived through themselves or perhaps their grandparents lived through, providing a personal perspective to the historical context (think Tolstoy, Zola, Harper Lee).

 Or is that, biographical fiction?